Affording YDS

 Education Loans

-Students may also choose to apply for “alternative” or “private” loans offered by private lenders such as banks and credit unions.
-For alternative/private loans, students apply directly to lenders.
+Students may also choose to apply for “alternative” or “private” education loans offered by private lenders such as banks and credit unions.
+For alternative/private education loans, students apply directly to lenders.
 Those lenders, in turn, contact Yale, and the two parties work together to issue the loan funds through the university.

-For more information on U.S. federal and private loans available to graduate and professional students, please visit the University’s financial aid website.
+For more information on U.S. federal and private education loans available to graduate and professional students, please visit the University’s financial aid website.

 Budgeting